 Well, today is Monday.
 Mondays are usually hit or miss at work.
 Today was kind of both, I guess.
-I slept in a little longer than I planned to, although I don’t do a lot of planning in that regard.
+I slept in longer than I planned, although I don’t do much planning in that regard.
 Anyway, I still had enough time to get ready and pack a lunch (as well as eat breakfast).

 Maybe it’s allergies, but my left eyeball was pretty much bloodshot when I woke up.
 Even after eye drops and a cold cloth I still looked like a drug addict.
 Oh well, I suppose the folks at work are used to it by now.

 I spent about an hour and a half in the shipping department for the first part of the morning.
 I haven’t been in shipping since around February, I think.
 It was around that time our powers-that-be decided to revise the shipping system.
-The revision was meant to eliminate costly and timely mistakes known as miss-ships, which occur when the product gets sent to the wrong warehouse.
+The revision was meant to eliminate costly mistakes known as miss-ships, which occur when products get sent to the wrong warehouse.
 Without boring you too much, the new system sucked hard.